-- 1. On the Movavi Screen Capture Studio launcher, click Record screen. - 2.
+1. On the Movavi Screen Capture Studio launcher, click Record screen.

+- 2. On the recording panel, click the Select capture area button. - 3.
 The screen will dim and a magnifying glass will appear. - For high-quality videos, we recommend recording in full screen mode.
 To select the entire screen, click on any empty area of the desktop. - For low-quality videos, draw the capture area on top of the web player.